Halloween Watercolor Painting Ideas (Spooky Step by Step Paintings!)

 Start by painting the eyes, nose and mouth shapes with a cool yellow color.

-For example I'm using Daniel Smith Lemon yellow for this - For reference here's a list of all the colors used in these paintings (Please note, these link to jackson's Art store):
+For example I’m using Daniel Smith Lemon yellow for this – For reference here’s a list of all the colors used in these paintings (Please note, these are affiliate links):